 Friends don’t let friends let small spaces keep them from getting houseplants!
 So, today, I am sharing five houseplants that would be great companions for apartment dwellers.
 You’re welcome!

 The 5 Best Plants For Apartment Dwellers

-The Spider Plant was just as popular in the 1970s as it is today.
+The Spider Plant was just as popular in the 1970s as today.
 It’s notorious for being impossible to kill.
 You can put it by a window, or not.
 It adapts to low or high light conditions.
 In warmer conditions, spider plants grow long stems with white flowers.

 These flowers develop into little plants that look like spiders hanging from a web (hence its name).
 Cut these little plants off to make new spider plants to keep or give away to friends.

 Like spider plants, pothos can survive in a variety of light conditions.
-It even prefers lower light, so skip putting it in a spot with direct sunlight.
+It prefers lower light, so skip putting it in a spot with direct sunlight.
 Pothos can even survive a missed watering or two.

-Of course, do your best to water it when the soil feels dry.
+Of course, please do your best to water it when the soil feels dry.
 This makes pothos plants super easy to care for houseplants for small living spaces.